readytogroove/readytogroove.github.io/_posts/blog/2014-11-25-whats-the-best-thermometer-for-measuring-basal-body-temperature.md

 ###Can I use a fever thermometer?

-What&rsquo;s the differences between a basal thermometer and a regular old fever thermometer, anyway?
+What&rsquo;s the difference between a basal thermometer and a regular old fever thermometer, anyway?
 Not a whole lot, as it turns out.
 Many fever thermometers are accurate to the 1/10th degree Fahrenheit, making them perfect for measuring your basal body temperature.

 However, there are some fever thermometers that measure in increments of 0.2 °F (97.6, 97.8, 98.0, etc), which just won&rsquo;t cut it.
 If you have a fever thermometer laying around at home, make sure it measures in increments of 0.1 °F before using it to measure your basal body temperature.